-The Minister of Health and Ageing has established the South Australian Medical Education and Training Health Advisory Council (“the Advisory Council”) as an unincorporated health advisory council pursuant to section 15 of the Health Care Act 2008 (“the Act”).
+The Minister for Health and Wellbeing has established the South Australian Medical Education and Training Health Advisory Council (“the Advisory Council”) as an unincorporated health advisory council pursuant to section 15 of the Health Care Act 2008 (“the Act”).
 The Advisory Council is established to:

 - Improve the quality of education, training and welfare for Trainee Medical Officers (TMO) within the State; and